• Skip to primary navigation

 Alfredo sauce uses cheese and butter, adding velvety richness.

-Though similar in appearance, each sauce has its own unique culinary experience.
+Similar in appearance, each sauce has its own unique cooking experience.

 Similarities Between White Sauce and Alfredo Sauce